plone/plone.app.toolbar/README.rst

             src="++resource++plone.app.toolbar/src/iframe.js"></script>
     </append>

-Above 2 rules should be enought so that your theme will support `plone.app.toolbar`_
+Above 2 rules should be enough so that your theme will support `plone.app.toolbar`_